EduardoN/azure-powershell/src/Network/Network/help/New-AzPublicIpAddress.md

 as 'Static'.
 If it is specified as 'Dynamic', a public IP address gets allocated only when you start (or create) the associated resource (like a VM or load balancer).

-### 2: Create a public IP address with a reverse FQDN
+### Example 2: 2: Create a public IP address with a reverse FQDN
 ```
 $publicIp = New-AzPublicIpAddress -Name $publicIpName -ResourceGroupName $rgName -AllocationMethod Static -DomainNameLabel $dnsPrefix -Location $location -ReverseFqdn $customFqdn
 ```